vdfdev/jekyll-now/_posts/2022-01-20-Lessons-learned-writing-custom-salt-renderer.md

 These commands would even print out the `foo.py` being sent to the minions.

 The gotcha here is that `salt '*'` actually executes commands on the minions, while the pillar rendering happens on the master.
-So, instead, use `salt-call`:
+So, instead, use `salt-run`:

 ```
 salt-run saltutil.sync_renderers